 You must carry liability insurance when participating in an Externship for IMG in the USA.
 IMGPrep provides a complete liability insurance policy for each of our clients.
 We will also provide you with the insurance company name and direct contact that you can speak with if you have questions.
 Your policy can begin in as little as two weeks.
 When you enroll in the Externship program with IMGPrep, you will receive a copy of your own, individualized policy.

-IMGPrep works exclusively with attending physicians who provide hands-on clinical experience for IMGs.
+IMGPrep works exclusively with attending physicians who have a history of teaching physicians and have a full understanding of the unique requirements in providing hands-on clinical experience for IMGs.
 All attending physicians are affiliated with a U.S. medical school, teaching hospital or residency program.

 Yes, we have.
 We developed a program with more than 200 locations all over the United States.
 Please, contact us for a free consultation to check availability.